tanyachhabra/Integration_and_ODE/README.md

-# Integration_and_ODE
+This repository has all the code for Project One of the Computational Physics class.
+The project is about solving ordinary differential equations (ODEs) and doing numerical integration, specifically for pendulum systems, as explained in the project report.

-This is the repository for project one on Computational Physics class
+Both the scripts ODE.py and Integration_Electric_Potential.py do not need any input arguments.